We recently held a webinar on how to use sales gamification to improve sales performance and you can watch a recording of it and get the slides here.

 The first step in trying to gamify something is to simply adopt more of a gameplay mindset.

 The opposite of a gameplay mindset would be just doing a task by working hard and using a natural approach.
 To switch to a gameplay mindset would be realize and accept that a task can be viewed as a game and that there are ways to measure and perform the tasks that can make it very gamelike.

 The next step in sales gamification is to define the target goals.
 This step is usually already taken care of in sales and this is most likely the sales quota for each salesperson.

 Break goals down into objectives, tasks, and activities

 One reason why gamification is needed and helpful is that many sales organizations just give each salesperson their sales quota and set them off with only that very large goal and objective.
 The problem with that is that there are a lot of smaller objectives, tasks, and activities that will need to be completed to reach the ultimate goal of hitting the sales quota and without bringing more clarity to these, the salesperson might not either go in the right direction or make the needed amount of progress.

 Measure performance – score, metrics

-If you break down the sales quota target objectives, tasks, and activities, find a way to track how each salesperson is performing against these.
+If you break down the sales quota into target objectives, tasks, and activities, you can then find a way to track how each salesperson is performing against these.
 If you are able to quantify the tasks and activities completed, you will then be able to provide a number of different metrics and performance data.

 Provide data and visibility for performance